Bluppie05/Sapphire/README.md

 # ------------------

-say: it prints the given string/integer/variable/list
+say: it returns the given string/integer/variable/list

 lib: it imports sapphire libraries